cs3134/admin/eclipse.md

 ![5](https://raw.githubusercontent.com/cs3134/admin/master/eclipse-screenshots/5.png?raw=true)

-6. Now you can see your homework (and just that specific homework) as a project in Eclipse.
+6. Now you can see your homeworks as a projects in Eclipse.

 ![6](https://raw.githubusercontent.com/cs3134/admin/master/eclipse-screenshots/6.png?raw=true)